 top of page

-Udi Shlomo is a drummer, composer and arranger, born in Kibbutz Nahshon (Israel), with roots from Iraq, Poland, Old Czechoslovakia, who since 2010 has been living in Trondheim(Norway).
+Udi Shlomo is a drummer, composer and arranger, living and active in Norway (Trondheim) since 2010, originally from Kibbutz Nahshon, with roots from Iraq, Poland and former Czechoslovakia.

-The diverse background is being expressed in Shlomo's music, that combines Shlomo's original compositions, that are inspired by memories, pictures, stories and nature from his early life in the kibbutz, together with new arrangements of traditional Hebrew folk music, and colored by the experience of life in Norway – away from the root, in the diaspora.
-This blend of cultures creates what today is called "World Jazz".
+This diverse background is being expressed in Shlomo's music, that combines original compositions that are inspired by memories, pictures, stories and nature from his early life in the kibbutz, together with new arrangements of traditional Jewish music, and colored by the experience of life in Norway, away from the root, in the diaspora.
+This blend of cultures creates what today is called "World Jazz"

 Over the years Shlomo has played at venues such as: